 Moss / Seed

-Below are three new easy stitches to try: Click the Picture for Pattern & Video Tutorials.
+Below are easy stitches to try: Click the Pictures for Pattern & Video Tutorials.

 Note: That the cover says Guide I and so the only obvious conclusion is that there is a Guide II.
 Well, I have searched the web to exhaustion and have not found that second part.
 If anyone knows what the web address it is please share it with us in the comment section of this page.